JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 is considered a 'filler' word that is ignored by the interpreter

 > The keyword `TO` is supported in J1QL so that the query can be read as a
 > natural language question.
-Although `to` can be used in a query, if omitted,
+Although `TO` can be used in a query, if omitted,
 > the returned result will be the same.
 >
 > The following are some example relationship verbs where `TO` could be used: